Beabadoobee: How her Fake It Flowers album was a "therapy session" for herself

 Talking about the track's sound, she added: "I just wanted a song for girls to dance in their bedrooms to."

-Beabadoobee - whose real name is Beatrice Laus - was one of the artists tipped for huge things this year, making it onto Radio X's Great X-Pectations list and being nominated for the BRIT Awards Rising (formerly the BRITs Critics Choice) Award.
+Beabadoobee was one of the artists tipped for huge things this year, making it onto Radio X's Great X-Pectations list and making the shortlist of the BRIT Awards Rising Star (formerly the BRITs Critics Choice) Award.